Drup/LILiS/README.md

 - The parser depends on `menhir`.
 - [cppo](https://github.com/mjambon/cppo) is a building dependency.
 - The engine implementation depends on [Batteries Included](https://github.com/ocaml-batteries-team/batteries-included) and [Sequence](https://github.com/c-cube/sequence) for super-fast streams.
-- There is currently two graphical backends :
+- There are currently two graphical backends :
   - The png and gtk one depends on [Cairo's Ocaml binding](https://forge.ocamlcore.org/projects/cairo/).
   - The SVG one depends on [tyxml](http://ocsigen.org/tyxml/) (version >= 3.0.0).
 - `Cmdliner` is used by the executable `glilis_ex`.